mattansb/Practical-Applications-in-R-for-Psychologists/README.md

 This Github repo contains all lesson files used in the *Advanced Research Methods foR Psychologists - Practical Applications in R*, taught at Ben-Gurion University on the Negev (2019-2020).
+These lessons cover the basics of R, basic frequentist and Bayesian testing, and the basics of linear regression modeling (moderation, prediction, model comparison, etc…).

 **Notes:**